 Janina has been course director for the Undergraduate Certificate and Diploma in History of Art at the University of Oxford for the past ten years and teaches particularly across the medieval components on both courses.
 She has also published books on Power, Passion and Politics: The Private Lives of Saints in Anglo-Saxon England (Penguin, 2014), Julian of Norwich (SPCK, 2018) and Beowulf (Penguin, 2019).
 Janina has also written a series of children’s book set in the Viking period: Riddle of the Runes (OUP, 2018) and Way of the Waves (OUP, 2019).
 She is currently completing further books on 1066, Goddesses and a major historical study of medieval women entitled Femina.

 Janina gained her degree in English literature and language (specializing in Old and Middle English) from St Anne’s College, Oxford.
 She then completed her post-graduate studies at the renowned Centre for Medieval Studies, York, specialising in medieval art.
 She completed a joint-funded cross-disciplinary art/literature PhD on the symbolism of birds, which led to a lectureship in York’s Art History department.
 This was followed by lecturing posts at Winchester, Warwick, and Oxford.

-This event is free to attend, however in lieu of an entry fee, we would encourage you to consider donating to St Anne’s Outreach Fund.
-Janina is passionate about Outreach and our Fund helps to support the running of our flagship ‘Aim for Oxford programme’, which targets and supports the brightest but most disadvantaged young people in applying to St Anne’s.
-More information on the Outreach Fund can be found here and if you would like to donate please visit here or click the button below.
+This event is free to attend; however, in lieu of an entry fee, we would encourage you to consider donating to the St Anne’s Outreach Fund.
+Janina is passionate about Outreach and our Fund helps to support the running of our flagship ‘Aim for Oxford’ programme, which targets and supports the brightest but most disadvantaged young people in applying to St Anne’s.
+More information on the Outreach Fund can be found here and, if you would like to donate, please visit here or click the button below.

 Please see our FAQs for our Events and Cancellation Policy.